 Figure S8.
 Observed (points) and expected (lines) values of transition rates for males and females by education level.

-*Note: The incidence rates for the simulation were estimated using 79,829 individuals (60.7% Female), and the remittance rates were estimated using 13,420 individuals (48.0% Female).
+*Note: The incidence rates for the simulation were estimated using 79,829 individuals (60.7% Female), and the recovery rates were estimated using 13,420 individuals (48.0% Female).